Book of Abraham: Controversy and criticism

 Since its publication in 1842, the Book of Abraham has been a source of controversy.
-Non-Mormon Egyptologists, beginning in the late 19th century, have disagreed with Joseph Smith's explanations of the facsimiles.
+Egyptologists, beginning in the late 19th century, have disagreed with Joseph Smith's explanations of the facsimiles.
 They have also asserted that damaged portions of the papyri have been reconstructed incorrectly.
-In 1912, a letter about the Book of Abraham was published by Arthur Cruttenden Mace, Assistant Curator in the Department of Egyptian Art in New York's Metropolitan Museum of Art.
-He wrote:
+In 1912, the book 'Joseph Smith, Jr., As a Translator' was published, containing refutations to Smith's translations.
+Refuters included Archibald Sayce, Flinders Petrie, James Henry Breasted, Arthur Cruttenden Mace (refutation below), John Punnett Peters, C. Mercer, Eduard Meyer, and Friedrich Wilhelm von Bissing.

 I return herewith, under separate cover, the 'Pearl of Great Price.'
 The 'Book of Abraham,' it is hardly necessary to say, is a pure fabrication.
 Cuts 1 and 3 are inaccurate copies of well known scenes on funeral papyri, and cut 2 is a copy of one of the magical discs which in the late Egyptian period were placed under the heads of mummies.
 There were about forty of these latter known in museums and they are all very similar in character.
 Joseph Smith's interpretation of these cuts is a farrago of nonsense from beginning to end.
 Egyptian characters can now be read almost as easily as Greek, and five minutes' study in an Egyptian gallery of any museum should be enough to convince any educated man of the clumsiness of the imposture.